 However, privately hosted beneficiaries of temporary protection have access to the material reception conditions of the National Reception Office (ONA).
 The material reception conditions include food and clothing support, as well as a monthly allowance and access to medical care.

 31. I am from Ukraine and I have a domestic animal with me.
 What is the procedure to follow?

 Pets from Ukraine entering the EU are subject to certain identification and vaccination requirements.
 In light of the situation, the European Commission, in cooperation with the Member States, has decided to derogate from these requirements in order to facilitate the entry of refugees with their pets.

 In order to register their pets, pet owners are requested to contact a veterinary.

-Are domestic animals allowed in the emergency initial reception centre?
+Domestic animals are not allowed in the initial reception centre.

 32. I want to provide material assistance.
 Which institution should I contact?